ComputationalAndPhysicalSystems/cronscan/README.md

 # CAPS_CRONSCAN

 CAPS_Cronscan is a collection of LINUX based bash shell scripts for capturing labroratory petri dish experiments with one or more scanners.
-The software will program a LINUX cron-job to capture scanner data and send serial control data to accessories.
+The software will program a LINUX cron-job to capture scanner data, write log files, transfer images, and send serial control data to accessories.

-This version of the software requires the us of SANE software
+This version of the software requires the us of SANE software for scanner control.

 ## Installation